 Spline shafts are critical mechanical components used in industrial machinery and automotive applications.
 The term “splines” refers to the grooves or teeth machined into a shaft, which correspond to matching splines on a coupled component.
 When mated with another component, spline shafts efficiently transmit torque to enable linear and rotational motion.

-Grob, Inc. offers a full range of cold-rolled spline shafts designed for maximal torsional strength.
+Grob, Inc. offers a full range of cold-formed spline shafts designed for maximal torsional strength.
 In addition to precision-engineered shafts, we also manufacture matching fittings to streamline assembly for clients who rely on Grob components.
 We craft spline shaft fittings within tight tolerances, ensuring a perfect fit and maximum contact between spline shafts and their coupled components.
 We offer numerous high-quality fittings:

 There are some bushings that are not splined that act like a bearing surface.
 These can be used to help support or hold the spline in place while allowing it to rotate with low friction.
 Grob Inc. does not manufacture these.